greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 # Get Started with GX Cloud

-*This workshop content is current as of 24 March 2025.*
+*This workshop content is current as of 12 May 2025.*

 Welcome to our workshop!
 In this workshop, you'll learn how to connect your GX Cloud account to a sample Data Source, create Expectations, and run Validations.